YUGESHKARAN/Tech-Community-App/README.md

 ## Monorepo Structure

-Frontend and Backend are deployed and scaled independently in service level _(Application is loosly coupled with other micro-services outlined in the_ **Key Features** _section)_:
+Frontend and Backend are deployed and scaled independently in service level _(Application is coupled with other micro-services outlined in the_ **Key Features** _section)_:

 ```
 Node-Blog-App/